bekadiscoteka/not-ml/README.md

 A tiny, single-header neural network framework in C.
-- No dependencies,
+- no dependencies,
-- No batched backprop
+- no batched backprop
-- No layer types (conv, attention, etc.)
+- no layer types (conv, attention, etc.)
-- No serialization
+- no serialization
-- No GPU
+- no GPU acceleration
 - no opinions,
 - no job,
 - no money,